 Al Capone is buried straight west of the Chicago city limits in Mount Carmel Cemetery.
-Although the crime reign of Capone and his gang, the Chicago Outfit, left a long-lasting stigma on the city, Capone’s laughing likeness gets printed on T-shirts, coffee mugs, and oh so many shot-glasses.
-The ruthless bootlegger actually looks something like a folk hero to our complicated town.
+And though Capone’s crime reign left a long-lasting stigma on the city, his laughing likeness gets printed on T-shirts, coffee mugs, and oh so many shot-glasses.
+The ruthless bootlegger is actually something of a folk hero to our complicated town.
 As a third-generation Chicagoan myself, I grew up fascinated by our original gangster.
-In fifth grade, I came in second place at my school’s history fair with a one-woman re-enactment of the St. Valentine’s Day Massacre.
+In fifth grade, I came in second place at the school history fair for my one-woman re-enactment of the St. Valentine’s Day Massacre.
 (Many fedoras were used.)
-After prom, we rented a room at the infamous Congress Hotel.
+After prom, my friends and I rented a room at the infamous Congress Hotel.
 And when I turned 21, I excitedly went to the Green Mill jazz lounge and waited for a seat in Capone’s old spot: the cozy corner booth.
 (Legend has it that Capone’s underground tunnels still exist, stretching out from his favorite club across Uptown.)

-So last year, when a friend offered to drive, I jumped at the chance to visit Al Capone’s grave.
-His final resting place in Mt.
-Carmel is only a 30 minute trip from my parents’ house, and before we left, I found my old, glow-in-the-dark Oujia Board was still there in my childhood bedroom.
-So I brought the board with me, ready for adventure.
-And let me tell you, something happened on that gravestone.
-I have the pictures to prove it.
+So during college when a friend offered to drive, I jumped at the chance to visit Al Capone’s grave.
+Mount Carmel Cemetary is only a 30 minute trip from my parents’ house and before we left, I found my old, glow-in-the-dark Oujia Board was still there in my childhood bedroom.
+I brought the board with me, ready for adventure.
+And let me tell you, something happened on that gravestone… and I have the pictures to prove it.

 First, a Bit of History